wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ## FedRAMP/FISMA compliance

-In the US federal government, the Federal Information Security Management Act of 2002 (FISMA) law is implemented according to National Institute of Standards and Technology (NIST) Special Publication (SP) <a target="_blank" href="http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf">800-53 [pdf]</a>.
+In the US federal government, the Federal Information Security Management Act of 2002 (FISMA) law is implemented according to National Institute of Standards and Technology (NIST) Special Publication (SP) <a target="_blank" href="http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf">800-53 [pdf]</a> contains 157 controls within 19 control families.
+Each control is designated as low, moderate, or high impact.

+NIST also publishes SP1800 (Cybersecurity practice guides) and the broader SP 500 (Information Technology).

 In 2011 a "cloud first" policy was defined in the Federal Risk and Authorization Program (FedRAMP) <a target="_blank" href="https://cio.gov/wp-content/uploads/downloads/2012/09/Federal-Cloud-Computing-Strategy.pdf">[pdf]</a> where federal agencies make use of cloud service providers (CSPs) given authority to operate (ATO) after receiving system authorization from an independent security assessment conducted by a 3PAO (third-party Assessor).